Hurence/logisland/logisland-components/logisland-gateway-historian/src/integration-test/resources/http/grafana/query/testMaxDataPoints/README.md

 # Current Choice

-Here the current behaviour defined in the tests (which is improvable in my opinion) :
+Here the current behaviour defined in the tests (which is improvable in my opinion), we focus on the homogenues size of buckets here even if it imply to return less point than max asked :

 maxDataPoints: 39 -> 20 points from buckets of size 2
 maxDataPoints: 35 -> 20 points from buckets of size 2